telerik/reporting-docs/knowledge-base/objectdatasource-assembly-not-loaded-by-standalone-report-designer.md

 	</tbody>
 </table>

+> The article is related to the Standalone Report Designer for the .NET Framework.
+> For the Standalone Designer targeting the .NET 6 consider [Loading .NET 7 assemblies in the Standalone Report Designer for .NET]({%slug how-to-load-dot-net-7-assemblies-in-srd-dot-net%})

 ## Description

 The [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}) for the .NET Framework may not recognize the main ObjectDataSource assembly even though the assembly is properly added to the designer folder and registered in its configuration file when this assembly depends on other assemblies.